Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Experiments

-We quantitatively evaluate the anomaly classification results using two evaluation metrics -- the area under the ROC curve (AUC) and accuracy.
-A prediction is considered correct if the bounding box IoU is greater than 0.5 and the corresponding anomaly classification is correct.
-We have not designed a separate localization metric as our estimated bounding boxes are very accurate.
-These metrics are calculated object-wise and then averaged across all test scenes.
-Since no prior work exists on this task, we define several competitive baselines for comparison.
-Specifically, in ~\cref{tab:quantitative}, we compare our method with two relevant approaches: a reconstruction-based baseline and two multi-view 3D object detection methods.
-For the reconstruction-based design, we first employ COLMAP~\cite{schoenberger2016mvs} to obtain a point cloud reconstruction of the multi-object scene environment.
+Since no prior work exists for this task, we compare our method with two relevant competitive baselines: a reconstruction-based baseline and two multi-view 3D object detection methods in ~\cref{tab:quantitative}.
+For the reconstruction-based baseline, we first employ COLMAP~\cite{schoenberger2016mvs} to generate a point cloud reconstruction of the multi-object scene environment.
 We use default dense reconstruction parameters but utilize the provided ground truth camera matrices.
-Since 5 views are insufficient, we use a total of 20 views to reconstruct the scene.
-We extract individual object point clouds from the reconstructed scenes, and train a Siamese style network to obtain their pairwise similarity.
+Given that 5 views are insufficient, we use a total of 20 views to reconstruct the scene.
+We extract point clouds from the reconstructed scenes for each object, and train a Siamese-style network to obtain their pairwise similarity.
 We use DGCNN~\cite{wang2019dynamic} (pretrained on ShapeNet~\cite{chang2015shapenet}) as the point cloud feature extractor and the triplet loss~\cite{hoffer2015deep} to supervise the network.
-Finally, we employ a voting strategy to aggregate the pairwise distances of all objects in the scene and obtain their individual binary labels.
-We observe that the accuracy of this method is sensitive to the reconstruction quality, leading to poor performance on both datasets.
-Next, we adapt ImVoxelNet~\cite{rukhovich2022imvoxelnet} and DETR3D~\cite{wang2022detr3d}, two multi-view object detection frameworks in our problem setting, aiming to locate and classify each object in the scene as either anomaly or normal.
-ImVoxelNet uses the similar 2D-3D projection as ours to construct the voxel representation and then a 3D detection head~\cite{lang2019pointpillars} outputs the final prediction.
-DETR3D is a transformer-based design and uses the set prediction loss~\cite{carion2020end} for end-to-end detection without NMS.
-We use the ground truth 3D bounding boxes to train these models and the reported scores are calculated object-wise based on the output of the classification head.
-We observe that while both methods perform well for large cracks or fractures, they struggle when intra-group comparison is necessary.
-This is because they tend to memorize certain anomaly types without learning to generalize to compare with other objects in the scene.
-Our method significantly outperforms all baselines (\cref{tab:quantitative}) on both datasets, highlighting the effectiveness of our dedicated architecture for matching corresponding regions.
-Notably, the performance drop on the \textit{unseen} set is relatively lower in our case, attributed to the robust 3D representation that effectively generalizes to novel categories.
-We show qualitative results of our method in \cref{fig:results}
+A voting strategy is then applied to aggregate the pairwise distances of all objects in the scene and classify the objects.
+However, this method's performance is highly sensitive to the reconstruction quality, resulting in poor performance on both datasets.